cb4ds/DGEobj/cran-comments.md

 ## Comments from Maintainer

+* Resolved CRAN check errors
+* Skipping examples dependent on suggested packages
-* for examples that use suggested packages to create input/example data set them to don't run to avoid issues when those packages are not available
+* Updated tests so that they do not fail if suggested packages are not available
-* skip tests when the example objects cannot be built due to missing suggested packages crucial to testing

 ---